 Each scholarship application has two parts:

-The scholarship is funded by the Silent Auction at the Academy’s Upper Midwest Audiology Conference, held during the winter season.
+New in 2018, donations can be made online using the Donate link.
+The scholarship has historically been funded by the Silent Auction at the Academy’s Upper Midwest Audiology Conference, held during the winter season.
 The MAA Audiology Awareness Committee organizes the Silent Auction.
 To support the continuation of the scholarship, items can be donated to the Silent Auction or you can bid on items while attending the conference.
 Since its inception in 2005, MAA has awarded over $6,500 in scholarships to deserving applicants.